pj-sjostrom/MultiPatch/README.md

 If do not have the NIDAQ Tools MX XOP installed, the software will run in demo mode.

 There is currently no manual for this software.

+# Update 7 June 2025: Procedure files used for data analysis were added

+- MP_DatAn 20.ipf
+- MP_DatAn 20.ipn
+- MP_CompileExperiments v28.ipf

+MP_DatAn (MultiPatch Data Analysis) is used to analyze individual ephys experiments, e.g., a paired recording of long-term potentiation or depression.
+The corresponding ipn file provides help for setting up the analysis.
+Once analysis is done, the data should be exported to a folder named according to the condition at hand, e.g., "LTP" or "control".

+Once all individual experiments have been exported with MP_DatAn into the relevant folders, MP_CompileExperiments is used for cross-condition meta analysis.
+The user indicates to the software where the relevant folders are located (e.g., "LTP" and "control") using the Compile button, top right.
+For each condition, use Macros > Store condition to save.
+Once all conditions have been loaded, use Macros > Reanalyze all slots.

+The PDF files 'MP_DatAn_20_loadTraces_V01.pdf' and 'MP_DatAn_20_StdpAnalysis_V02.pdf' provide guidance for how to load files and how to analyze an STDP experiment, respectively, with MP_DatAn.

+There is currently no manual for the MP_CompileExperiments software.